NinoDoko/nino_pianino/README.md

 This module doesn't actually do any of the work - it just takes input, calls other modules, organizes the returned values and handles the output.
 In other words, you call this script to generate the songs.
 Usage is described in the Usage section.

+Alternatively, you can import this file in any custom python script and call generate() to get a MIDIFile object, which you can then write with write_mid().

 <h2>
 Using different instruments
 </h2>

 There's currently no wrapper for using instruments because it depends on the soundfonts that you're using.
 I may add support for instruments for soundfonts following the General MIDI standard, but I lack the time at the moment.

-As a result, currently, it's pretty easy to add normal instruments - all you have to do is to create a block, add a channel not being used already (if possible, otherwise at least a channel that is not being used at the same time), add a program_number for that channel and there you go!
+Currently, it's pretty easy to add normal instruments - all you have to do is to create a block, add a channel not being used already (if possible, otherwise at least a channel that is not being used at the same time), add a program_number for that channel and there you go!

 The difficult part is adding percussions.
 Most of my percussion blocks currently use something like this: